scala/docs.scala-lang/2018-11-26-sip-minutes.md

 2. Providing recommendations for migration from Scala 2 to Scala 3;
 3. Work with the Scala Center to be a point of reference during the transition to Scala 3, incorporating feedback from implementation experience and from the community.

-During the meeting, the Committee came up with the curated list of the Core Scala 3 features, that are considered as a bundle that represents Scala 3.
-Other features are marked as "not core" or "essential".
+The Committee came up with the curated list, based on 3 categories, "core", "essential", and "not core".

+"Core" are well-defined features or changes that are already designed and implemented.
+They have been accepted on principle, but the finer details are still up for discussion.

+"Essential" are wide, unsolved areas for which the Committee recognizes that it cannot decently ship Scala 3.0 without a final design and implementation to solve them.
+Nothing has been accepted yet because they're not even fully designed yet.

+"Not core"

 Please see the [full list here](https://docs.google.com/spreadsheets/d/1GWJUo0U3JbBtrfg5vqgb6H5S6wlU5HnTxebLcHwD1zw/edit?usp=sharing), naming the "core" features as follows:

 [Early Initializers](https://dotty.epfl.ch/docs/reference/dropped/early-initializers.html)